robinstraub/fabrique/docs/src/concepts/relations.md

 ## Many-to-Many Relationships

-For many-to-many relationships, use the `through` attribute to specify a join model:
+For many-to-many relationships, use the `through` attribute to specify a join model.
+The join model must have `belongs_to` relationships to both sides of the many-to-many relationship:

 ```rust,no_run
 # extern crate fabrique;